artineering-io/flair-docs/flair/materials/flair-shader.md

     <figcaption>Different tint colors showcased with a Diffuse Factor of 0.6</figcaption>
 </figure>

-### Albedo Texture
+### Albedo
-_Albedo Texture_ is an image which contains the raw colors of the object, without any lighting information.
-This attribute toggles the use of the [_Albedo Texture File_](#albedo-texture-file).
+_Albedo_ contains the raw colors of the object, without any lighting information.
+Use a plain color or click on the checkerboard icon to select a texture.

-#### Albedo Texture File
-Specifies the file path to the _Albedo Texture_.
-The path can be absolute or relative to the project root directory.
 <figure>
     <video autoplay loop muted playsinline style="width:200px">
         <source src="/media/flair-shader/albedo-tint.mp4" type="video/mp4">